-As you can see from the figure to the right, all settings you’ll need to make are available from a single screen.
+All settings you’ll need to make on your Phase Shifter are available from a single screen.
 On the right you’ll see a setting for “Frequency (MHz)” along with up/down arrows.
-While Vaunix calibrates all of its attenuators across their entire operating range, by setting the frequency to the one at which you’re operating, the highest possible accuracy will be achieved.
+While Vaunix calibrates all of its phase shifters across their entire operating range, by setting the frequency to the one at which you’re operating, the highest possible accuracy will be achieved.

 To adjust the phase shift just type in the desired value in degrees and press “Enter” on the computer or use the up and down arrow.
 There are three step-size presets of 1, 10, and 90 deg. and you can select other step sizes by pressing “Other” and entering the value in the “Phase shift (degrees)” box.